snowplow-archive/snowplow.github.com/_posts/2015-08-19-dealing-with-duplicate-event-ids.md

 Instead, exogenous duplicates are the result of other software that runs client-side.
 For instance, browser pre-cachers, anti-virus software, adult content screeners and web scrapers can introduce additional events that also get sent to Snowplow collectors, often with a duplicate event ID.
 These events can be sent before or after the *real* event, i.e. the one that is supposed to capture the actual event.
 Duplicates can be sent from the same device or a different one.
 These duplicates can also be actual Snowplow events, but with a single event ID.
 For example, we have come across crawlers that have limited random number generator functionality and generate the same UUID over and over again.

 These duplicates share an event ID but one or more client-sent fields are different.
 In some cases, there is a parent event (the event that is meant to be captured).
 If it’s unclear which event is the parent event, delete all or move them to a separate stream.
 If the parent event can be detected, give all other events a new ID and preserve their relationship to the parent event.
+An alternative is to assign a new event ID to all but the first event and preserve their relationship to the first event.

 ## Deduplicating the event ID

 We use a simple algorithm to deduplicate the event ID.
 When 2 or more events share an ID:

-- If all client-sent fields match: delete all but one event
+- If all client-sent fields match: delete all but the first event
 - If one or more client-sent fields differ:
-  - either assign a new event ID to all but one event and preserve their relationship to the parent event
+  - either assign a new event ID to all but the first event and preserve their relationship to the first event
   - or delete all events

 ## Deduplicating the event ID in Redshift